githubEdit

 Now that we have the cookie, we can use any browser extension to add the cookie to our browser.

-we use extension Cookie-Editor to add cookies
+we use extension Cookie-Editorarrow-up-right to add cookies

 The chromium-based browser also stores its cookies information in an SQLite database.
-The only difference is that the cookie value is encrypted with Data Protection API (DPAPI).
+The only difference is that the cookie value is encrypted with Data Protection API (DPAPI)arrow-up-right.
 DPAPI is commonly used to encrypt data using information from the current user account or computer.

 PowerShell Script - Invoke-SharpChromium